ScottyThePilot/melody/README.md

 - `plugin list <guild-id>` - Lists the plugins that are enabled for a given guild
 - `plugin enable <plugin> <guild-id>` - Enables a plugin for a given guild
 - `plugin disable <plugin> <guild-id>` - Disables a plugin for a given guild
-- `feed respawn-all` - Respawns all feed tasks that may have terminated after too many failures
+- `feeds respawn-all` - Respawns all feed tasks that may have terminated after too many failures
+- `feeds abort-all` - Aborts all feed tasks
-- `feed list-tasks` - Lists all feed tasks and whether they are running
+- `feeds list-tasks` - Lists all feed tasks and whether they are running

 ## Plugins